-49 This means that these two hazards shall be included in the PSA, except if a justification is provided for not including them, based on site-specific arguments on these hazards or on sufficient conservative coverage through deterministic analyses in the design, so that their omission from the PSA does not weaken the overall risk assessment of the plant.
+59 This means that these two hazards shall be included in the PSA, except if a justification is provided for not including them, based on site specific arguments on these hazards or on sufficient conservative coverage through deterministic analyses in the design, so that their omission from the PSA does not weaken the overall risk assessment of the plant.

-50 Such as functional dependencies, area dependencies (based on the physical location of the components) and other common cause failures
+60 Such as functional dependencies, area dependencies (based on the physical location of the components, systems and structures) and other common cause failures.
+Site aspects and interaction with other units could also be relevant.

-51 It is intended that such analyses will be done on a continuous basis, not just every ten years during the Periodic Safety Review.
+61 It is intended that such analyses will be done on a continuous basis, not just every ten years during the Periodic Safety Review.